Completing a Bear Hazard Assessment

 - Develop management recommendations to reduce existing and potential conflict within the community.

 Preliminary bear hazard assessments should be comprised of several key components.
 For more information on conducting an effective preliminary bear hazard assessment, please refer to sections 6 and 7 in B.C.’s Bear Smart Community Program – Background Report, or download Ontario’s Bear Wise Community Hazard Assessment Outline.
-The Bow Valley BHA.
+Sample: Bow Valley BHA.

 They should also be completed or approved by a registered professional biologist with expertise in bear ecology and behaviour and human-bear conflicts.
 We recommend Wayne McCrory, who has over 30 years of experience conducting bear research, completing bear hazard assessments, and developing human-bear conflict management plans.
 He can be reached at (250) 358-7796 or mccrorywildlife [at] netidea.com.
-You may also contact Bear Smart BC at www.bearsmartbc.com.

 Bears are often needlessly killed, not for what they have done, but for what people think they might do.
 Many people unjustifiably fear bears, and still believe they cannot survive where humans exist.
 This is a fallacy. – Gary Alt, bear biologist as quoted in Living with Bears, by Linda Masterson